johnsonandjohnson/TLG_Catalog/README.md

 ## Contributing

-We welcome contributions big and small to the TLG catalog.
+We welcome contributions big and small to the TL catalog.
 Use the giscus panels at the bottom of each page to share your feedback & ideas, ask questions, and report issues.